 Dental disease is the most common clinical condition in cats and dogs over the age of three

 Regular dental care is an important part of preventative health care in pets as it is with ourselves.
-It is easy to forget the state of our pets gum health until their fish breath becomes over powering.
-Unfortunately gum disease can rapidly become an irreversible process where a change in bacteria leads to hidden pockets developing around the teeth where the gum detaches from the tooth.
+It is easy to forget the state of our pets gum health until their unpleasant breath becomes over powering.
+Unfortunately gum disease can rapidly become an irreversible process where a change to more aggressive bacteria leads to hidden pockets developing around the teeth.
 This is called periodontal disease and ultimately leads to tooth loss.

 Many pets present to the Clinic where dental extractions due to advanced periodontal disease is the only treatment option.
 There is no doubt that chronic gum disease affects general health and may ultimately shorten life due to organ damage.

 At your pets annual wellness examination the teeth will be examined and gum health graded with a dental scale and polish recommended if indicated.
 With some pets this may be infrequent but with some small breed dogs and cats it may be required at least every one to two years to maintain oral health.

 At East Coast Bays Veterinary Clinic we are well equipped to perform quality dental care.
 Our dental scaler for cleaning your pets teeth, the IM3 42-12 is the best available.
 It's clever technology makes it gentle on enamel which is thinner in pets than in humans and it doesn't heat up so can be used safely well under the gum line where cleaning is so critical.
 It is this need to clean and check for pockets below the gum line that requires an anaesthetic to perform a dental clean that will benefit your pet.

 We also have a full dental unit, the IM3 Elite, similar to that in human dentistry, with suction, polishing handpiece, water/air spray and high speed handpiece with LED optical lighting.
 This essential equipment allows us to extract teeth when required with less trauma for a faster less painful recovery.